22-23 April 2026

 Dr. Mona M. Hamdy, Founder & Managing Director, Anomaly

-Moderated by: Kathleen Kennedy, Executive Director, Center for Collective Intelligence
+Moderated by Kathleen Kennedy, Executive Director, Center for Collective Intelligence

 12:00 PM - 12:50 PM